- Alas, Poor Scrappy: Quite a few since a lot of characters are considered as The Scrappy, but Tosen and Momo are particularly the most notable ones.

 - A more clear example is the fact that both of them are (big surprise) popular among Orihime haters.

 - Evil Is Sexy: Loly may be an insufferable bitch from hell, but at least she's a hot bitch, plus her outfit is quite nice.
-Menoly's not bad looking either, despite the haircut.
+Menoly's not bad looking either, although she shows less skin.

 - Jerkass Woobie: For some, that would be Loly.
 A few also feel for Melony, too, since her primary problem is that she follows Loly loyally in spite of her own doubts.